Record 21 humpback calves spotted in Salish Sea over feeding season as whale numbers rebound | CBC News

 Nobody is sure exactly why there's been such a humpback baby boom.

-Association executive director Erin Gless says it might be due to an abundance of food in their feeding grounds off Alaska and B.C.'s North Coast, or simply an increase in adult whales since whaling was banned in the 1970s.
+PWWA executive director Erin Gless says it might be due to an abundance of food in their feeding grounds off Alaska and B.C.'s north coast, or simply an increase in adult whales since whaling was banned in the 1970s.

 "It was apparently a very successful breeding season," said Gless.